PREMGUPTA85/C-programming-projects-/class_save.md

 ```

-// (21-01-2025)
 //### always follow from left to right during complex arithmetic operations

-// modulous always work on integer's not with  float value

 /* Bitwise operator: it operates on data bit by bit
 6 types of bitwise operator